LIVE

 And I agreed.

 Good.
-So let's not talk about that again.
+So let's never mention it again.

 Ok.
-But all I want to say is twenty-fucking-years.
-Tat's how long this has taken.
+But... twenty-fucking-years...
 Hundreds of thousands of words... re-writes, drafts, edits...

 Your life.
 Your choice.
-But instead of moaning about it, why don't you tell us why anyoneelse should care about this book?
+But instead of moaning about it, why don't you tell us why anyone else should care about this book?

 I suppose there's three main pillars that hold the book together: the religious side, the AI side, and the... exploration of modern masculinity.